istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
-It also provides out-of-box failure recovery features, which, combined with Istio’s [observability](/docs/concepts/observability/) features, helps make your application more robust against failures of dependent services or the network.
+It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.

 Istio’s traffic management model relies on the {{< gloss >}}Envoy{{</ gloss >}}